Happiness Versus PleasureBy Dr. Margaret Paul

 As we worked together, Thomas began to see that happiness is the result of choosing to be a kind, caring, compassionate and gentle person with himself and others - quite the opposite of the judgmental, controlling person he had chosen to be.
 Thomas learned that happiness is the natural result of being present in each moment with love and kindness toward himself and others, rather than with being attached to the outcome of things and trying to control the outcome regarding events and others' behavior.
 He discovered that he felt deep joy whenever he let go of control and chose caring instead.
 The anxiety in his stomach went away whenever his intention was to be a kind and caring person rather than a controlling one.

-It is not easy to shift out of the deep devotion to control and become devoted to love and compassion toward oneself and others, and most people need much support to make this shift (which you can receive through the Inner Bonding membership community).
+It is not easy to shift out of the deep devotion to control and become devoted to love and compassion toward oneself and others, and most people need much support to make this shift.
 Our ego wounded self has been practicing control since we were very little.
 Yet the moment our intent is to control, our heart closes and we feel alone and anxious inside.
 Our intent to seek safety and pleasure through controlling others, outcomes, and our own feelings leads to an inner feeling of abandonment and emptiness.
 We abandon ourselves when we are trying to control our feelings rather than be kind and compassionate with ourselves.
 Our anxiety and feelings of emptiness lead to more seeking outside ourselves to fill up with pleasurable experiences.
 The momentary pleasure leads to addictive behavior.

 When we practice Inner Bonding and shift our intent from controlling and not being controlled to becoming loving to ourselves and others, the heart opens and joy is the result.
 Deep and abiding happiness and joy are the natural result of practicing Inner Bonding - of operating out of the spiritual values of caring, compassion and kindness.